Jump to:

 - 2010s – Governments began to recognize the benefits of e-invoicing invoicing and began implementing frameworks to capture the benefits from a compliance standpoint.

-- 2020s – Global cooperation on implementing standardized invoicing mandates and regulating indirect taxes are made possible by the advancement of e-invoicing through new software, such as ONESOURCE.
+- 2020s – Global cooperation on implementing standardized invoicing mandates and regulating indirect taxes are made possible by the advancement of e-invoicing through new software, such as ONESOURCE Pagero.

 Benefits of e-invoicing

 As with most things that have been impacted by the digital age speed, efficiency, and accuracy have improved with the introduction of e-invoicing.
-Where paper, and even digital invoicing, remains a very labor-intensive process plagued with errors and the need for complex processes and systems, e-invoicing is set to revolutionize the way companies do business.
-E-invoices are easier to track, store, and audit for increased efficiency and improved accuracy.
-Streamlined processing and payments reduce the amount of time between invoice and settlement which leads to better supplier relationships.
+Where paper, and even digital invoicing, remains a labor-intensive process plagued with errors and the need for complex processes and systems, e-invoicing is set to revolutionize how companies do business.
+E-invoices are easier to track, store, and audit for increased efficiency and accuracy.
+Streamlined processing and payments reduce the time between invoice and settlement, leading to better supplier relationships.

 The costs associated with printing and mailing paper invoices are eliminated, as is the need for multiple tools with advanced accounting software that provides a single source of truth.
 There is a reduction in the amount of time spent auditing and preparing financial reports and reporting is more secure and transparent.